kinzbio/phage-centroid-index-r/README.md

 --plot=PLOT, -p PLOT
                 If provided, the name to the plot file (png).
 If not provided, the plotting is avoided.

+--starting_time=STARTING_TIME, -s STARTING_TIME
+                If provided, the initial time to consider, in the format "H:MM:SS".
+Default: "0:00:00".

+--final_time=FINAL_TIME, -f FINAL_TIME
+                If provided, the final time to consider, in the format "H:MM:SS", or Inf.
+Default: "Inf".
 ```
 # Example
 This repo comes with a `csv` file example, for testing and for if you need to replicate the format.